logo of design your homeschoolhomeschool photos

 Each lesson progresses through a ten day pattern.
 We begin with copying, then focus on the spelling and grammar of the passage, followed by dictation; next we turn our attention to the the writing techniques used by the author, then outline the model, work creatively with our own words, re-write and lastly, present the final copy.
 There is enough material in each lesson to be done over a 2 week period.
 However, there is no hurry.
 If your child needs more time take it; the program is very flexible.

-Language Arts Lesson Plans from The Hobbit.
+Overview of Language Arts Lesson Plans from The Hobbit Unity Study.

 Style Focus

-Descriptive writing of a scene;
+• Descriptive Writing of a Scene

-Descriptive writing of a character
+• Descriptive Writing of a Character

-Structure of a plot summary
+• Structure of a Plot Summary

-Writing the narrative using different sentence beginnings.
+• Writing the Narrative using different sentence beginnings

-Adding a poem to your narrative.
+• Adding a Poem to your narrative

-Grammar/ Punctuation Focus
+Punctuation / Grammar Focus

-Lesson 1
+Lesson 1:

 • Using interesting Nouns to describe a scene;